exponential-decay/demystify/README.md

     python droidsqliteanalysis.py --db opf-with-text.db --txt > my_txt_file.txt

 #### Rogues Gallery (v.0.2.0, v0.5.0+ : see [Releases...](https://github.com/exponential-decay/droid-sqlite-analysis/releases)

-**N.B.** *This feature will return, but has been temporarily disabled in the current release to understand what a Rogues gallery needs to look like when using Siegfried.*

 The following flags provide Rogue or Hero output: